University Philosophical Society

 The University Philosophical Society (UPS), commonly known as The Phil, is a student paper-reading and debating society in Trinity College, Dublin, Ireland.
-Founded in 1683, it describes itself as the oldest student, collegial and paper-reading society in the world.
+Founded in 1848, it is the revived form of an organisation established in 1683 named Dublin Philosophical Society.
+It is one of the largest student societies in Ireland, and currently claims to have 10,000 active members.

 The society is based within the Graduates Memorial Building of Trinity College.
 Throughout its history, it has welcomed many notable guests and some of its members have included Ernest Walton, John Butler Yeats, Samuel Beckett, Bram Stoker and Oscar Wilde.